Watchmaker Glossary

 Mass attached to the end of the pendulum rod.

-Part of the lever against which the escapement wheel abuts in order to obtain the momentum necessary to maintain the oscillations.
-A distinction is made between the entry lift and the exit lift.
+Part of the anchor on which the escape wheel abuts in order to obtain the impulse necessary to maintain the oscillations.
+We distinguish between the entry lift and the exit lift.

-Lever In a striking mechanism, the trigger lever, controlled by the timer, is intended to start the process at a precise instant,
+Lever In a striking mechanism, the trigger lever, controlled by the timer, is intended to start the process at a precise moment,

 opposes the stop lever, designed on the contrary to stop it when all the shots have been struck.